ABMM Contact Information

-One year of an infectious disease (ID) fellowship may count as acceptable experience.
+An infectious disease (ID) fellowship may count towards the requisite experience if it meets the eligibility outlined above.
+Despite the length of fellowship, no more than one year's experience will count towards meeting the three years of required experience.
 Experience must involve an active role in the laboratory (e.g., attended rounds and completed a microbiology rotation) and must be documented by a reference form submitted by the director of microbiology.

 Applicants applying under Plan II above must complete a two-year postdoctoral training program approved by the American College of Microbiology's Committee on Postgraduate Educational Programs (CPEP).

 All training and experience requirements must be met after the doctoral degree has been awarded.